THE BEATLES COMPLETE CHRISTMAS COLLECTION 1963-1969

 1977.
 Insert reproducing the insert of the TMOQ version #5 (see above), Dragonfly label.

 1983.
-The last known version from the BCC-1 / BCC-2 stampers had a new insert titled THE COMPLETE CHRISTMAS COLLECTION, black vinyl and colored TMOQ-Smokin' pig label.
+The last known version from the BCC-1 / BCC-2 stampers had a new insert titled THE COMPLETE CHRISTMAS COLLECTION, black vinyl and colored TMOQ-Smokin' pig labels.

 INTEREST.
 The first release of the BCC-1/BCC-2 master is very rare and thus it is relatively interesting (***); all the other releases have less value. **/*

 1976.
-Another copy of the Christmas messages was produced by ZAP (Ze Anonym Plattenspieler, a spin-off of TAKRL), on matrix ZAPD 7857- A / ZAPD 7857- B, titled THE CHRISTMAS ALBUM - SECOND AMENDMENT, black Worlds label.
+Another copy of the Christmas messages was produced by ZAP (Ze Anonym Plattenspieler, a spin-off of TAKRL), on matrix ZAPD 7857- A / ZAPD 7857- B, titled THE CHRISTMAS ALBUM - SECOND AMENDMENT; the disc had black Worlds labels.

 INTEREST.
 One of the several useless pressings of the mid-seventies. *